carbonplan/ocr/docs/explanations/input-datasets.md

 - All ingestion scripts live in `input-data/`.
 When adding a new dataset:
   1. Add a script under `input-data/` that downloads, preprocesses, and writes data to an Icechunk store or geoparquet.
   2. Add a registration entry in the `ocr` catalog so `catalog.get_dataset(name)` returns a usable object.
-  3. Add a short How-to in `docs/methods/` describing provenance and any license constraints.
+  3. Add a short How-to in `docs/how-to/` describing provenance and any license constraints, and an explanatory note in `docs/explanations/` if needed.

 Contact the maintainers if you need access to private data buckets or credentials to download certain datasets.